 It's the worst use of PowerPoint I've seen - so bad it was funny.

-It happened yesterday, at a lecture in a large auditorium.
+It was a lecture in a large auditorium.
 An audience of around 200.

 The auditorium was very dimly lit (someone had told the technician that it was to be a PowerPoint presentation).
 The presenter was off to one side of the stage with no lighting at all.
 And she was in front of black curtains.
 You could see her shape and outline, but not her expression, eyes or mouth.
 She was essentially speaking out of the dark.
 There was only one thing lit up in that auditorium: a huge screen, very bright, totally dominating the space and the audience.